 Use a Writing Rubric

-After you have incorporated some of the recommendations into your revision, review the following link: 6+1 Traits Rubric, which features the five areas (below) by which the final draft of your essay will be graded.
+After you have incorporated some of the recommendations into your revision, review the 6+1 Traits Rubric, which features the five areas (below) by which the final draft of your essay will be graded.
 Make sure that you are fully editing and proofreading your draft.

 By editing, you are reviewing and revising the big picture items: